 I’m a Computer Science PhD student at Carnegie Mellon University, advised by Keenan Crane.
 My research is in applied geometry, designing new algorithms to process geometric data like 3D meshes or point clouds.
-I also apply these techniques to solve geometric problems in computer graphics/vision, scientific computing, and computational fabrication.
+I apply these techniques to solve geometric problems in computer graphics/vision, scientific computing, and computational fabrication.
 My work is currently supported by an NSF Graduate Research Fellowship.

 Previously, I was an undergraduate at Virginia Tech, where I worked with T.M.
 Murali on computational systems biology, and was active in competitive programming.
 Outside of work, I’m a big fan of long-distance running, hockey, and cooking.